RaagavPrasanna/recogame/projectProposal.md

 ### User persona 1

-**Persona description**: Content consumer (logged in)
+**Persona description**: A casual PC gamer

 **Name**: Jaye

 **Importance of users corresponding to this persona**: Very important!
-90%

-**Broad goal**: Listen to music and share their experience (comment, like, share)
+85%

+**Broad goal**: Find more similar games

 User stories (give at least 2):

-- As a content consumer, I want to listen to music
-    - Search bar
-    - Detail list for album / playlist / artist
-    - In-browser player

-- As a content consumer, I want to relisten to my favorite songs
+- As a casual gamer, I want to see the list of games that might interest me
-    - Playlists
+    - Import played games / play time with Steam integration
+    - Questionnaire if Steam account cannot be provided
-    - Likes
+    - Recommendation algorithm

-- As a content consumer, I want to interact with other content consumers
+- As a casual gamer, I want to see what is popular among other gamers
-    - Comment box with time stamps
-    - Likes
-    - Sharing

-- As a content consumer, I want to discover music that may interest me
-    - Comment box
-    - Likes
-    - Sharing
-    - Tags
-    - User profile
-    - Follow artists
+    - Most popular / recent news queue

 ### User persona 2

-**Persona description**: Artist (logged in)
+**Persona description**: Gamers exploring other platforms

 **Name**: Juli

-**Importance of users corresponding to this persona**: Important!
-5% (often overlaps with **content consumers**)
+**Importance of users corresponding to this persona**: Not so important!
+10%

-**Broad goal**: Be able to post, share created music, reach the target audiences
+**Broad goal**: Find exclusive but similar games on a new platform

 User stories (give at least 2):

 - Same as **content consumers**

-- As an artist, I want to post my music
-    - File upload
-    - Music metadata (tags, album art)
-    - In-browser player

-- As an artist, I want to have feedback about my music
+- As a PC gamer, I want to get into console gaming
-    - Likes
+    - Steam profile import
-    - Shares
+    - Grouping by genres
-    - Comments
+    - Filtering per platform

+- My console broke and I can only play games on my underpowered laptop, I want to discover old games that can run on my laptop
-    - Listens
+    - Questionnaire

-- As an artist, I want to reach my audiences
-    - Tags
+    - Tags (year and requirements)
-    - Search bar
-    - Sharing

-### User persona 3

-**Persona description**: Admin (logged in and verified)

-**Name**: Mark

-**Importance of users corresponding to this persona**: Least important! \< 1%

-**Broad goal**: Be able to monitor, block, hide offensive content / content that cannot be distributed for legal reasons

-User stories (give at least 2):

-- As an admin, I want to see controversial content
-    - Reporting
-    - Admin page
-    - Tags
+    - Sorting by date

-- As an admin, I want to block necessary content
-    - Admin page

 ## Mockups